 The PHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
-The PHA will also accept evidence of monthly payments or total payments that will be due for health and medical care expenses during the upcoming 12 months.
+The PHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months.

-Written third-party verification forms, if the family is unable to provide acceptable documentation.
+Written third-party verification forms if the family is unable to provide acceptable documentation.